troglobit/finit/doc/config.md

 and some directives are only available at [bootstrap][], runlevel `S`, see the section [Limitations](#limitations) below for details.

-To add a new service, simply drop a `.conf` file in `/etc/finit.d` and run `initctl reload`.
+To add a new service, drop a `.conf` file in `/etc/finit.d` and run `initctl reload`.
 (It is also possible to `SIGHUP` to PID 1, or call `finit q`, but that has been deprecated with the `initctl` tool).
-Finit monitors all known active `.conf` files, so if you want to force a restart of any service you can simply touch its corresponding `.conf` file in `/etc/finit.d` and call `initctl reload`.
+Finit monitors all known active `.conf` files, so if you want to force a restart of any service you can touch its corresponding `.conf` file in `/etc/finit.d` and call `initctl reload`.
 Finit handle any and all conditions and dependencies between services automatically.

 It is also possible to drop `.conf` files in `/etc/finit.d/available/` and use `initctl enable` to enable a service `.conf` file.
 This may be